PerlineDemange/CBS-MR/ReadMe.md

-# Evaluating the relation between educational attainment and mental health in a within-sibling design and by Mendelian Randomization
+# Evaluating the causal relationship between educational attainment and mental health

 1. Within-sibling analyses in the Dutch population registry \
 Data is available at <a href="https://www.cbs.nl/en-gb/onze-diensten/customised-services-microdata/microdata-conducting-your-own-research">Statistics Netherlands</a>.
 These scripts are also available within the CBS environment upon request.